-4. Federal Projects.
-The Authority will continue to serve as local sponsor of the Navarro Mills Reservoir, Bardwell Reservoir, the Wallisville Salt Water Barrier Project and Joe Pool Lake.

-5. Public Information.
-The Authority will continue to encourage the public's understanding of the complex interrelationships among the people, resources, economy and environment of the Trinity River Basin.

-6. Tax Based Services.
+- a.
+The Authority will carefully monitor the progress being made as to each Master Plan goal. - b.
+The Authority will support the accomplishments of all institutional and financial arrangements necessary to the achievement of the goals. - c.
+The Authority will amend the Master Plan as needed. - d.
+The Authority will continue its leadership in water quality planning in the basin. - 2.
+Revenue-based Services.
+When desired by others and when an adequate revenue base and other finances are available, the Authority will exercise its powers to provide needed services in the areas of water supply, wastewater treatment, parks and recreational facilities, pollution control facilities and solid waste disposal. - 3.
+Federal Projects.
+The Authority will continue to serve as local sponsor of the Navarro Mills Reservoir, Bardwell Reservoir, the Wallisville Salt Water Barrier Project and Joe Pool Lake. - 4.
+Public Information.
+The Authority will continue to encourage the public's understanding of the complex interrelationships among the people, resources, economy and environment of the Trinity River Basin. - 5.
+Tax Based Services.
 If there is public support, the Authority will seek to obtain some form of tax-based support for specific programs which should be implemented for comprehensive management of the basin's soil and water resources: conservation of the use of water, soil conservation, water oriented recreation and adequate public access to the river and basin lakes, greenbelts, preservation of natural areas, fish and wildlife mitigation, coordination of floodwater reservoir releases, and full dissemination of flood plain information under the Flood Insurance Act throughout the Authority's territory.
 At this time the Authority has no plans to pursue any form of tax based support for these programs.

-7. The Authority's Territory.
-In order to provide services on a truly basin wide basis, the Authority will support legislation to add to its territory those parts of the basin not presently within the Authority's defined territory if this is desired by any of the involved counties.

-8. Financing of Flood Control and Navigation Projects.
+- 6. The Authority's Territory.
+In order to provide services on a truly basin wide basis, the Authority will support legislation to add to its territory those parts of the basin not presently within the Authority's defined territory if this is desired by any of the involved counties. - 7.
+Financing of Flood Control and Navigation Projects.
 Implementation of flood control (by whatever means) and navigation projects should be through a combination of revenues, locally provided taxes and federal funds.
 The Authority's support of any navigation project is based on three conditions: public support, environmental soundness and economic feasibility.